d4rk3r9923/talent-acquisition-platform/README.md

 ### 1-chatbot.py

-This is simple use as chatbot
+This is example use as chatbot

 ### 2-finetune.py